gbif/ipt/checklistData.md

 Alternatively if your data is stored in a [[supported database|IPT2DatabaseConnection.wiki]], you can write an SQL table (view) using DwC column names.
 Be careful to include all [required DwC fields](checklistData#required-dwc-fields) and add as many [recommended DwC fields](checklistData#recommended-dwc-fields) as possible.

-For extra guidance, you can look at the [exemplar datasets](checklistData#exemplar-datasets).
+For extra guidance, you can refer to the guide [Best Practices in Publishing Species Checklists](https://github.com/gbif/ipt/wiki/BestPracticesChecklists) and look at the [exemplar datasets](checklistData#exemplar-datasets).

-You can augment your table with extra DwC columns, but only DwC terms from this [list](http://rs.gbif.org/core/dwc_taxon_2015-04-24.xml).

 #### Templates:
 [![Download Checklist Data Template][2]][1] [![Download Checklist Data Template][4]][3]

 Populate it and upload it to the IPT.
 Try to augment it with as many [DwC terms](http://rs.tdwg.org/dwc/terms/) as you can.
+You can augment your core table with extra DwC columns, but only DwC terms from this [list](http://rs.gbif.org/core/dwc_taxon_2015-04-24.xml).

   [1]: https://github.com/gbif/ipt/wiki/gbif-ipt-docs/downloads/checklist_ipt_template_v1.xlsx
   [2]: https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/excel-template2.png (Download Checklist Data Template)